 The Williamsburg Health Foundation works in partnership with local health and human service agencies to build capacity for nonprofit work in our community.
 This page lists resources identified as powerful partners, collaborators, and opportunities for the support and growth of nonprofit agencies.
-This resource page is a work in progress.
 WHF welcomes your feedback and suggestions for other resources to share here.
-To contact us, write email@example.com
+To contact us, write firstname.lastname@example.org

 The Office of Community Engagement (OCE) partners with nonprofits to create positive community-driven social change.
 OCE offers the opportunity to share volunteer needs in its weekly student volunteer listserv, hosts a volunteer fair in the September, and holds networking and resource sharing events in fall and spring.
 OCE funds a limited number of internships focused on students completing capacity projects for local nonprofits.
 Visit the community partners webpage for details, and email email@example.com for a one-on-one conversation.